Understanding Menopausal Symptoms: How Are Menopause And Anger Linked?

 Menopause can disrupt daily life in various ways—mentally, physically, and emotionally.
 For most individuals, vaginal dryness, night sweats, and hot flashes are just some of the symptoms caused by menopause that are brought on by the fluctuating—and ultimately lowering—female reproductive hormones estrogen and progesterone during and after menopause.
 Anger can be a very natural response to coping with symptoms of menopause, many of which can continue for years.

-On top of that, decreasing female testosterone levels can bring on loss of self-confidence, exhaustion, and a declining sex drive.
+On top of that, decreasing female testosterone levels can bring on a loss of self-confidence, exhaustion, and a declining sex drive.
 Research suggests that hormone-related mood changes during menopause are often brought on by bad overall health, life stressors, and a history of depression.
 Addressing these issues may go a lot deeper than simply focusing on menopause symptoms—including anger.

 Learn more about the connection between menopause and anger